Gas information sheet 10: Concealed locations for piping in high rise buildings

 - based on the cross-sectional area of the pipe riser shaft, service cupboard, void, duct, box or sleeve being ventilated.

-For example, for a pipe riser shaft with a cross-sectional area between 0.05 and 7.5 square metres, the minimum area of each floor penetration the pipe passes through must be 0.05 square metres.
+For example: for a pipe riser shaft with a cross-sectional area between 0.05 and 7.5 square metres, the minimum free ventilation area of each opening must be no less than 0.05 square metres or 50 000 square millimetres (e.g. 225mm x 225mm opening).

 Ventilation openings or physical vents must always be sized to provide the minimum required free ventilation area.
 Ventilation openings must also comply with the requirements of AS/NZS 5601.1, Clause 5.3.12.